Duan-JM/awesome-papers-fewshot/nlp/other_tasks/README.md

 - [EMNLP 2021] "It doesn't look good for a date": Transforming Critiques into Preferences for Conversational Recommendation Systems
 - [EMNLP 2021] What Changes Can Large-scale Language Models Bring?
 Intensive Study on HyperCLOVA: Billions-scale Korean Generative Pretrained Transformers
 - [EMNLP 2021] Examining Cross-lingual Contextual Embeddings with Orthogonal Structural Probes
+- [EMNLP 2021] COVR: A test-bed for Visually Grounded Compositional Generalization with real images
+    * VQA